oit-ipbl/image_processing/basics/basics_02.md

 ### facial landmarks detection propaties
 - It's a facial landmarks detection program using LBF(Local binary fitting).
     - You can see the theory of LBF [here](https://github.com/kurnianggoro).
-    - The following line in `cvfacemark_detection.py` is to prepare to use the LBF model, and to read a trained dataset `lbfmodel.yaml`.
+    - The following line in `cvfacemark_detection.py` is in order to prepare to use the LBF model, and to read a trained dataset `lbfmodel.yaml`.
         ```python
         lbf = cv2.face.createFacemarkLBF()
         lbf.loadModel("lbfmodel.yaml")